Can I Get Scammed On Facebook Marketplace? If you have been asking yourself this question, you are in the right place.

 If you can meet with the Facebook Marketplace seller in person, that’s the time to pay for the item.

 Some sellers will ask you to pay to hold the item you just bought.
-Unfortunately, this is also what someone with no intention to deliver the item would say.
+Unfortunately, this is also what someone with no intention of delivering the item would say.

 Paying only after seeing the item protects you from this and the prospect of paying for an old, defective, or bootleg product.